TatianaFokina/tatiana-fokina-cv/README.md

 ## File versioning

 Each CV should be tailored to the specific company and job title.
 Therefore, I have decided to generate a new HTML file and PDF version of my CV for different job descriptions.
-The file naming convention includes my surname, the keyword "CV," the year the CV was created, and the version number.
+The file naming convention includes my surname, the keyword ″CV,″ the year the CV was created, and the version number.

 The initial and basic version of the CV is named: `FokinaCV__2025V1.0`.